Do I need insurance to be a member?

 Is this concierge medicine?

-No, there is similarities between the two models- as both try to improve care and access for patients but the main difference is cost.
+No, there is similarities between the two models- as both try to improve care and access for patients but the main difference is cost and model of payment.
 Typically, concierge practices charge an annual retainer along with billing insurance.
-The typical annual retainers are over $1600 per year.
-Direct primary care practices charge monthly fees which are usually less than $100 and generally do not bill insurance for services provided.
+The typical annual retainers amount is between $1,600 -$2,400 per year.
+Direct primary care practices are more affordable and generally do not bill insurance for services provided.

 What if I get a serious medical illness or need surgery/specialist?